YuriiChukhrai/selenium-selenide-demo/README.md

 This **[repository](https://github.com/YuriiChukhrai/selenium-selenide-demo)** contains [**Selenium**](http://seleniumhq.org/) and [**Selenide**](https://selenide.org/) demo tests for the Google and Indeed pages.

+## Introduction
+When I am doing an interview of candidates, the previous projects (in git hub or maybe on their machine) are much more critical for me than some fundamental questions about Git, Java, Selenium, Maven, or Jenkins.
+We are all people.
+In an interview, we all can experience anxiety or fear, so I do not believe you can evaluate candidates' many years' background in a couple of hours (even if it is in many panel interviews ~ 8 hours).
+I prefer to discuss the candidate demos (explore the code and see how clean it is and what library and why they were used) or discuss their articles in blogs or LinkedIn.

 ## Dependencies
 Make sure you have installed on your operating system:<br/>
 1. [JDK.
 Oracle](http://www.java.com/) OR [OpenJDK](https://openjdk.java.net/)